|Title:||Assistant Coach - Wide Receivers|

 Joe Villapiano, Harvard’s recruiting coordinator and wide receivers coach, is in his ninth season as a member of the Crimson coaching staff in 2013.

 Villapiano recruits the western section of the United States, including California and Arizona.
-He returned to coaching the wide receivers in 2012 after spending the past four years with the running backs.
+He returned to coaching the wide receivers in 2012 after spending the previous four years with the running backs.
 He has served previous stints coaching the wide receivers and the defensive backs.

 From 2008 to ’11, Villapiano coached the team's running backs, including Ivy League Player of the Year Gino Gordon ’11 in 2010.
 He also coached Ivy Rookie of the Year Treavor Scales ’13 in 2009.
 Gordon and Scales each earned three All-Ivy honors under Villapiano, and Scales claimed his fourth All-Ivy nod in 2012.

-Villapiano coached the Crimson defensive backs in 2006 to ’08.
+Villapiano coached the Crimson defensive backs from 2006 to ’08.
 All four of Harvard's defensive backs were named All-Ivy League in 2007, with three of them, Steven Williams ’08, Andrew Berry ’09 and Doug Hewlett ’08, earning first-team status.
-In 2008, three Crimson defensive backs earned all-league accolades, while cornerback Matthew Hanson earned selection as Ivy Rookie of the Year.
+In 2008, three Crimson defensive backs earned all-league accolades, while cornerback Matthew Hanson earned the selection as Ivy Rookie of the Year.

 Williams would set his name apart as Harvard's all-time interceptions leader.
 His eight picks in 2007 tied a single-season record for the Crimson and gave him sole possession of first place on the all-time list with 16.
 Named first team All-America by the American Football Coaches Association, Williams went on to represent his home state in the Texas versus The Nation All-Star game in El Paso, Texas.